H2SO4T/ARES/Readme.md

 ## For real devices

-* Buy one or more Android device
+* Buy one or more Android devices

 * Run the testing using `parallel_exec.py`: